Derek Chauvin's Conviction Explained

 The sentencing judge, in this case, makes the determination of what sentence Chauvin will serve.
 In Minnesota, defendants usually serve two-thirds of their penalty in prison, while the rest on some sort of parole.

 What about the other officers present during Floyd's death?

 There were three other officers present during the encounter: J. Alexander Kueng, Thomas Lane and Tou Thao.
 Each of these officers faces two charges: aiding and abetting for second-degree unintentional murder and aiding and abetting for second-degree manslaughter.

 These charges require the Minnesota prosecutors to prove, beyond a reasonable doubt, that each officer intentionally aided, advised hired, counseled, or conspired with Chauvin.
 In relation to the Chauvin case, if prosecutors failed to convict Chauvin these cases against the other offices would have become tougher to prove.

 Minutes before the Chauvin verdict, Ma’Khia Bryant, who was 16-years old, was shot and killed by Minneapolis police.
 According to NBC NEWS, Bryant was shot outside of her residence after police responded to a 911 call for a person with a knife.
 It appears that once one headline ends, a sad story of another begins, like a cycle that never seems to stop in our country.

+Since 2015, there have been more than 30 fatally shot by police in Columbus, with more than 20 of them black.
 If you find yourself facing criminal charges, call me at (480) 545 – 0700, or visit my website at Chuck Franklin Law.com.